sakloui/jorban-martysmods.github.io/docs/basic-reshade-guides/understanding-and-using-reshade.md

     ![Global Pre-processor Current Preset](../images/understanding-and-using-reshade/rsui_globalpreprocessors_current_preset.png)

 {: .note }
-When tinkering with these options, it's crucial to know the pre-processor definition's name and range.
-You can often find this information in the comments of the shaders.
-To inspect FX files and their contents, consider using advanced text editors like [Notepad++](https://notepad-plus-plus.org/) or [Visual Studio Code](https://code.visualstudio.com/).
+When adjusting these options, you need to know the pre-processor definition's name and range.
+This info is usually in the shader comments.
+To look at FX files and their contents, try using advanced text editors like [Notepad++](https://notepad-plus-plus.org/) or [Visual Studio Code](https://code.visualstudio.com/).

 </details>